mattvenn/python-workshop/demos/pil/README.md

 We can also create new pictures with text and standard geometric shapes.

+# Demos

-# Creating new images
+## Creating new images

-The demo creates a new image and then draws a series of different coloured rectangles on top.
+The rectangles demo creates a new image and then draws a series of random rectangles on it.

+## Processing an image

+The process demo loads the previously created image, rotates it and then scales it before saving it.

 # Documentation